Make Me Happier: Evoking Emotions Through Image Diffusion Models: Introduction

 \section{Introduction}

 \textit{``I am feeling down.
-Enhance my room to bring in more excitement."}
+Bring some excitement to my room."}

 What we perceive not only entails useful visual information but also evokes profound emotional reactions.
 Incorporating visual cues that elicit emotions into images holds practical significance in various domains.
-For instance, in commercials, it amplifies product branding and shapes public opinions, captivating consumer attention.
-Similarly, integrating emotion-evoking elements into AR/VR experiences aids in addressing psychological disorders such as autism and schizophrenia.
-Despite significant advancements in image generation techniques \cite{gal2022stylegan,wang2023imagen,yu2018generative}, there has been a notable absence of focus given to emotion conditioning.
-Here, we introduce the novel and important problem of emotion-evoked image generation --- given an initial image and a target emotion, the task is to create an image that elicits the specified emotion of human viewers while maintaining the original scene's semantics and structures.
+In commercialization, it enhances brand impact and captures consumer attention.
+In augmented or virtual reality, it supports therapeutic interventions for conditions such as autism and schizophrenia.
+Despite recent advances in image generation \cite{gal2022stylegan,wang2023imagen,yu2018generative}, emotion conditioning remains largely underexplored.
+We introduce the novel task of emotion-evoked image generation: given a source image and a target emotion, the goal is to generate a new image that evokes the specified emotion while preserving the semantics and structure of the original scene.
+This task is challenging, requiring both recognition of subtle emotional cues in the source image and the ability to modify them meaningfully.
+For example, as shown in Figure \ref{fig:fig1_teaser}, clusters of fire flames on the water intensify the emotion of anger.
+In the generated image, they are replaced with lamps designed in cute shapes, transforming the overall emotional response to amusement.

-Emotion-evoked image generation poses a challenge as it requires a deep understanding and identification of the subtle context and semantic elements present in the source images that evoke emotional responses.
-Additionally, this task also requires image editing capabilities to effectively remove, replace, add, or modify elements within the source images to elicit the intended emotional response.
-For instance, in Figure \ref{fig:fig1_teaser}, the presence of a burning forest significantly contributes to feelings of anger.
-Consequently, in the generated image, the burning forest is substituted with a serene scene featuring a cluster of flowers in the forest, thereby transforming the overall emotional response to awe.

-Studies \cite{yang2023emoset,yang2018visual} have identified both global and local factors influencing emotional states, such as overall color and tonal shifts in image backgrounds, local facial expressions, and the presence of emotion-associated objects like graveyards correlated with sadness and balloons correlated with amusement.
-As also seen in Figure \ref{fig:fig2_intro}, introducing nauseating or fearful elements like fire or ghosts into forests (Column 2) can readily evoke negative emotions, as these elements prompt instinctual responses to unpleasant or adverse environments.
-However, not all concepts serve as emotional triggers; some may remain neutral, such as the sky, plants, or windows.
-In the same examples in Column 2, forests are neutral concepts and do not elicit emotional responses.
-Given that human emotions tend to exhibit greater sensitivity to negative stimuli over positive stimuli \cite{baumeister2001bad,ito1998negative}, simply manipulating global intensity by adjusting the brightness of entire images in Column 2 would not necessarily alter the negative emotions.